Charge density wave and superconductivity in 6R-TaS2: Experimental details

-Single crystal samples of 6R-TaS$_2$ have been prepared by the chemical vapor transport technique.
-The sample has been characterized by diffraction (XRD) studies in $\theta - 2\theta$ geometry using lab-based and synchrotron x-ray sources.
+The sample has been characterized by x-ray diffraction (XRD) studies in $\theta - 2\theta$ geometry using both lab-based and synchrotron x-ray sources.
 Synchrotron XRD study has been performed using beam line-12 in synchrotron radiation facility Indus-2 at Raja Ramanna Centre for Advanced Technology (RRCAT), Indore, India.
-Few pieces of single-crystalline flakes are carefully ground into fine powder for the synchrotron powder XRD which has been recorded at room temperature and the wavelength of $\lambda$ = 0.7182 \AA.
+Few pieces of single-crystalline flakes are carefully ground into fine powder for the synchrotron powder XRD which has been recorded at room temperature and the wavelength of $\lambda$ = 0.7178 \AA.
 The lab XRD has been performed on a large single crystal flake taken from the same batch of samples using 18 kW rotating anode x-ray source producing Cu-$K_\alpha$ radiation {\cite{XRD}}.
 Transmission electron microscopy (TEM) has been performed on Philips CM200 using 200 keV electron energy.
-Magnetization (M) versus temperature (T) measurements of single-crystal samples have been performed using a 16-tesla vibrating sample magnetometer (M/S Quantum Design, USA) in zero fields cooled (ZFC) and field cooled (FC) mode of measurements.
+Magnetization (M) versus temperature (T) measurements of single-crystal samples have been performed using a 16-Tesla vibrating sample magnetometer (M/S Quantum Design, USA) in zero fields cooled (ZFC) and field cooled (FC) mode of measurements.
 In ZFC mode, initially, the sample is cooled down to the lowest temperature of measurement in the absence of an applied magnetic field.
 Then, the temperature dependence of M is recorded during the warming of the sample after the application of a constant magnetic field (H) at the lowest temperature.
 In the FC mode, the sample is first cooled to the lowest temperature of measurement in presence of the magnetic field and M has been recorded as a function of temperature while warming in the same field.
-Electrical resistivity measurement within the temperature range of T = 5 to 400 K has been performed in a home-built setup consisting of a constant current source of Kethley and a nano voltmeter.
-The resistivity measurement below 4 K has been performed in commercial 16 Tesla PPMS (M/S Quantum Design, USA) equipped with a dilution refrigerator.
+Magnetization measurements have been corrected with a demagnetization factor of N = 0.15 assuming rectangular cuboid shape of the sample {\cite{Demag2018}}.
+Electrical resistivity measurement within the temperature range of T = 5 to 400 K has been performed using two different home-built setups which can used in the temperature range between 5-310 and 80-400 K respectively.
+The resistivity measurement below 4 K has been performed in commercial 16 Tesla physical properties measurement system (PPMS) equipped with a dilution refrigerator (M/S Quantum Design, USA).
 It may be noted here that in our electrical transport and magnetic measurements, we have used a few large single crystals (2-3 mm in length) from the same batch of samples.
+All the resistivity measurements have been performed using four-probe technique in van der pauw geometry {\cite{Pauw1958}}.
 Here we will present data obtained with two such flakes of 6R-TaS$_2$.
+The heat capacity for a sample of 5.4 mg was measured using a PPMS calorimeter (M/S Quantum Design, USA) equipped with Helium-3 refrigerator employing the relaxation method.
+The direction of the applied magnetic field is parallel to the a-b plane, like in the magnetization measurement.